-As a graduate of this fellowship, you will possess expertise in the areas of complex pain management, non-pain symptom management, pharmacology, and complex communication skills.
+As a graduate of this fellowship, you will possess expertise in the areas of refractory pain and non-pain symptom management, pharmacology, and complex communication skills.
 You are exposed to patients of all ages with a wide array of complex illnesses at many different stages of disease.

-The Hospice and Palliative Medicine Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and fulfills the requirements for fellowship training in hospice and palliative medicine as outlined by the American Board of Medical Specialties and the ACGME's Residency Review Committee for Family Medicine.
+The Hospice and Palliative Medicine Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and fulfills the requirements for fellowship training in hospice and palliative medicine as outlined by the American Board of Medical Specialties and the ACGME's Residency Review Committee for Internal Medicine.

 The Hospice and Palliative Medicine Fellowship at Mayo Clinic was established in 2007 and accepted its first fellow in 2008.
 Since 2008, we have grown to our current size of accepting five intraprofessional fellows per year - three physician fellows and two advanced practice clinician fellows.